About the House

 Viewing the House

-Admission to the Bachman-Wilson House is free, but tickets are required as capacity is limited.
-Tickets can be reserved by phone, online, or at Guest Services in the main lobby.
+Tickets are required as capacity is limited, and can be reserved by phone (479.657.2335), online, or at Guest Services in the main lobby.

 Two viewing options are available:

-General admission: a self-guided experience, available each day except Tuesday.
+- General admission: a self-guided experience, available each day except Tuesday.
 To enter, present your ticket at the door of the house.
+General admission tickets are free.

-Guided tours: one-hour tours are offered five days per week (no tours Tuesday or Friday).
-These are indoor and outdoor experiences led by specially trained volunteer Tour Guides.
-Guided tours meet in the Museum’s South Lobby 10 minutes before the start time.
+- Guided tours: Guided tours are offered five days per week (no tours Tuesday or Friday).
+These are one-hour, indoor and outdoor, small-group experiences led by specially trained volunteer tour guides.
+Guided tours meet in the Museum’s south lobby 10 minutes before the start time.

 Fay Jones and Frank Lloyd Wright: